last-g/stups2go/README.md

   Docker image based on the general one.
 You can then just copy all necessary plugins to `/` like `/foobar-plugin.jar` and those will automatically be picked up on boot.
+* Hint: You can use AWS SES SMTP server for sending notification mails.

 ### Deploying Go agents